sheagcraig/yo/README.md

 Notification Center is picky about the icon it displays for your notification.
 If a notification has been sent previously, a subsequent icon change will not be detected or updated by Notification Center, as the original one has been cached.

-Therefore, it is easieste to apply the icon you want before sending any notifications for the first time to avoid any hassles.
+Therefore, it is easiest to apply the icon you want before sending any notifications for the first time to avoid any hassles.
 If you get stuck with the wrong icon, you should be able to change the project Bundle Identifier in the project->General pane; or you can increment the build number in the same place.
 Arguably, you would want to change the Bundle Identifier to match your organization anyway.

 See [here](http://stackoverflow.com/questions/11856766/osx-notification-center-icon) for more info.